 Where to stay in Hongdae: The best hotels for sightseeing

 - 9 Brick Hotel: An delightful hotel featuring modern guest rooms and elegant common areas with European-style flair.
-Hotel is located just blocks away from the some of the best things to do in Hongdae.
+The hotel is located just blocks away from the some of the best things to do in Hongdae.

-- L7 Hongdae: A brand-spankin’-new 4-star hotel set in a superb location just one block from Hongik University Station.
+- L7 Hongdae: A brand-spankin’-new 4-star hotel set in a superb location just one block from Hongik University Station and many of the other top places to see in Hongdae.
 Rooms are ultra-modern, colourful, and super stylish.

-What to do in Hongdae: A summary of the top points of interest
+Where to go in Hongdae: The top points of interest

-- Want to experience Hongdae’s weirdest attractions?
+- Want to experience the weirdest attractions in Hongdae?
 Visit the quirky Meerkat Café, one of the oddest places on earth to drink a coffee, or the Trick Eye Museum Seoul to belly a few laughs with some friends.

-- Got a craving for some Korean food?
+- Got a craving for some Korean food while sightseeing in Hongdae?
 Chow down on some delicious dakgalbi at the aptly, yet unimaginatively named, Hongdae Dakgalbi or some greasy and mouth-watering Korean fried chicken at Kyochon Chicken Hongdae.